Biden to lay out in Japan who's joining new Asia trade pact

 It is possible for countries to be part of both trade deals.

-Biden was scheduled to visit Emperor Naruhito of Japan at Naruhito’s residence on the grounds of the Imperial Palace on Monday before diving into wide-ranging talks with Kishida about trade, Russia’s invasion of Ukraine, the North Korean nuclear threat, the two countries’ COVID-19 responses and more.
+Biden’s first stop Monday was a private meeting with Emperor Naruhito of Japan at Naruhito’s residence on the lush grounds of the Imperial Palace before the talks with Kishida.

-Kishida and Biden will also meet with families of Japanese citizens abducted by North Korea decades ago.
+The two leaders were also set to meet with families of Japanese citizens abducted by North Korea decades ago.
 The Japanese premier took office last fall and is looking to strengthen ties with the U.S. and build a personal relationship with Biden.
 He’ll host the president at a restaurant for dinner.

 The launch of the Indo-Pacific Economic Framework, also known as IPEF, has been billed by the White House as one of the bigger moments of Biden’s Asia trip and of his ongoing effort to bolster ties with Pacific allies.
 Through it all, administration officials have kept a close eye on China’s growing economic and military might in the region.